User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Omitted Details from Section

 Let $i^*$ be as defined in Line~\ref{line:two_stage_i*}.
 Note that the allocation $x'$ defined in Line~\ref{line:two_stage_new_alloc} allocates as long as some ad $i \in S_{1}$ exceeds their reserve of $r_i$ as defined in Line~\ref{line:two_stage_reserves1}.
 By definition of $r_i$, this probability is at most $p_{1}$.
 Next, $p_{1}'$ is the probability that some bidder in $S_{1} \setminus \{i^*\}$ exceeds their reserve $r_i$ which is at most the $p_{1}$.
 In Line~\ref{line:redef_two_stage_reserve}, we set the reserve of $i^*$ so that the probability that advertiser $i^*$ fails to meet their reserve is $1-\rho_1 = (1-p_{1}) / (1-p_{1}')$.
 Therefore the probability that some advertiser in $S_{1}$ exceeds their reserve is exactly $1 - (1-\rho_1)(1-p_{1}') = p_{1}$.
 This latter probability is exactly that probability that an ad is shown by $x^*$ and by the second price auction in Line~\ref{line:two_stage_spa}.
 Finally, note that by Line~\ref{line:two_stage_second_spa}, an ad in $S_2$ is shown with probability $p_{2}$. \end{proof}

 Before we prove Lemma~\ref{lem:revenue}, we require the following lemma.
 This lemma states that second price with reserves is a $2$-approximation to the optimal mechanism with the same reserves.
 This can be viewed as an extension on previous results due to \cite{HR2009simple}, \cite{Fu13}, and \cite{Paeslema16} which prove this for the monopoly reserve. \begin{lemma} Suppose we have $n$ independent bidders with virtual value functions $\phi_1, \ldots, \phi_n$.
 Let $r_1, \ldots, r_n$ be such that $r_i \geq \phi_i^{-1}(0)$ for all $i$.
-Let $z^*$ be the revenue-optimal auction that allocates to bidder $i$ only if their value is at least $r_i$.
-Then running a second price auction with reserve $r_i$ for bidder $i$ extracts at least $1/2$ the revenue as $z^*$. \end{lemma} \begin{proof} Let $x$ be the allocation of the second price auction with reserve $r_i$ for bidder $i$.
+Let $z^*$ be the revenue-optimal auction \anote{the rest of the sentence is a little confusing as it sounds like the definition of opt} that allocates to bidder $i$ only if their value is at least $r_i$.
+Then running a second price auction with reserve $r_i$ for bidder $i$ extracts at least $1/2$ the revenue as $z^*$. \end{lemma} \todo{will come back to aranyak's note.} \begin{proof} Let $x$ be the allocation of the second price auction with reserve $r_i$ for bidder $i$.
 Let $\E_1 = \{ v \,:\, x(v) = z^*(v) \}$ and $\E_2 = \{ v \,:\, x(v) \neq z^*(v)\}$.
 Then

 where the inequality is because if $v_i \geq r_i$ then $\phi_i(v_i) \geq 0$ and $x_i(v) = 1$ only if $v_i \geq r_i$.

 Next, let $p_i(v)$ be the revenue generated by SPA with reserves $r_1, \ldots, r_n$ when the bidder values are $v = (v_1, \ldots, v_n)$.
 We claim that on the event $\E_2$, we have $\sum_{i \in [n]} p_i(v) \geq \sum_{i=1}^n z_i^*(v) v_i$.
 Indeed, if $\sum_{i=1}^n z_i^*(v) = 0$ then this is trivial.
 On the other hand, if $\sum_i z_i^*(v) \geq 1$ and $x \neq z^*$ then there must be at least two bidders that exceed their reserve (otherwise, we must have $x = z^*$ since there is only one eligible bidder).
 In SPA with reserves, the payment is at least the second-highest value which is at least the value of the advertiser that wins the auction according to $z^*$.
 Thus, $\sum_{i \in [n]} p_i(v) \geq \sum_{i=1}^n z_i^*(v) v_i$.
 Therefore,